August 16, 2014

 Your mother, in particular, sometimes despairs of your behavior which can be distinctly “uncivilized.”
 I remind her that Julia also exasperated us at this age, and that you too would outgrow making a huge mess, throwing giant tantrums, getting absolutely filthy, eating like a little savage, crazy bad personal hygiene (when we don’t force you to take a bath).
 You take bowls in the kitchen and fill them with water, all sorts of spices and condiments, cleaning materials of various types, and then you leave the mess for us to clean up.
 Yesterday you took a fresh bar of soap, put in one of your sippy cups, filled it with water, put the top on to seal it, and carried it around all morning.
 You said it was your “potion.”
 (Your mother was quite confused when she found it later.)
 Normal “toddler” behavior, I suspect.
 So it goes.
 I go out to work out in the garage and I find you have re-arranged my carefully organized exercise bands into strange patterns of tangled chords.

 A few things I have particularly noticed: how physical, how strong and adventurous and wanting to climb everything you are!
 Not content in climbing into my lap, you want to climb onto my back and get on my shoulders.
-As we do in the pool, you want to sit on my shoulders andreaching2 shout, “Hee haw!” riding me like a horse.
+As we do in the pool, you want to sit on my shoulders and shout, “Hee haw!” riding me like a horse.
 At the breakfast table you try to climb me like a tree as I attempt to eat my Raisin Bran cereal.
 (Your sister Julia never did this.)
 You stack chairs on top of each other, and then climb up cabinets to get food or gum hidden up high away from you by your mother.
 You show no fear in this, although your parents very much do when they see you tottering high in the air on whatever you can find to climb on.

 You are so physical!
 At times I have seen you play-wrestling with your older sister, and it seems like were the much bigger older sibling, not Julia.
 Your sister occasionally has a look of fear in her eyes when you are aggressive with her, even as she is almost twice your age.
 And although it seems implausible, I have even seen you play so rough with your mother that she seems overwhelmed – even a little bullied.
 Last week you spun her in her office chair so hard she dropped the iPad she was holding and the glass screen cracked.
 When I urge her to grab and control you, she says, “But she’s strong!
 So fast!”